milmor/GPT/README.md

 ```

 ### Pretrained GPT-Mini
-To download and try the pretrained GPT-Mini, run `demo.ipynb`.
+To download and try pretrained GPT-Mini, run `demo.ipynb`.
 If you want to fine-tune GPT-Mini using the pretrained weights, you will need to modify the code in the `demo.ipynb` notebook or create a new notebook specifically for fine-tuning.

 ### Hparams setting
 Adjust hyperparameters in the `config.py` file.